 American Meteorological Society Certified Consulting Meteorologist

-Dr. Mulvey’s research interests are in applied cloud and precipitation physics, applied climatology, weather forecasting, and historical weather reconstruction.
-He is current interests are rain erosion of adobe brick and soils, precipitation and stream flow measurement, and aviation meteorology.
+Dr. Mulvey's research interests are in applied cloud and precipitation physics, applied climatology, weather forecasting and historical weather reconstruction.
+His current interests are rain erosion of adobe brick and soils, precipitation and stream flow measurement and aviation meteorology.